dilcode011/dilcode011/README.md

 - 🌱 I’m currently learning **NLP**

-- 👯 I’m looking to collaborate on **frontend projects and Machine Learning projects**
+- 👯 I’m looking to collaborate on **frontend project and Machine Learning project**

 - 📫 How to reach me **dilpreetsingh055566@gmail.com**